TheFreck/RiskGame.API/README.md

 # RiskGame.API
+3/9/2021
-This is ostensibly a game to explore risk, but it's really a good way to practice working with the full stack.
+**This is ostensibly a game to explore risk,** but it's really a good way to practice working with the full stack.
 The back end is written in **C#** and uses **MongoDB** for storage and is served up by IIS Express.
 So far there is a database set up with three collections:
 > - Players
 > - Assets